brentmcconnell/privatelink-springapp/README.md

 created by the Terraform pipeline above.
 This will give the new pipeline access to Push new images to the ACR.

-Select "Create service connection" -> "Docker Registry".
-Select __Azure Container Registry__  option and enter the Subscription information, ACR name and your Azure AD credentials when prompted.
-Make sure to name the service connection __acr__ so that the build pipeline doesn't fail.
+Select "Create service connection" -> "Docker Registry" then select the __Others__ option (__NOTE: Don't select Azure Container Registry__) and enter the Subscription information used in the earlier service connection and name the connection __acr__.